joematthews/extreme-angular/README.md

 To add project-specific words, update [.cspell.json](.cspell.json).

-The [Code Spell Checker Extension for VSCode](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) allows you to quickly add misspelled words to the configuration by selecting "Add to config: .cspell.json" from the 'Quick Fix' menu.
+The [Code Spell Checker Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) allows you to quickly add misspelled words to the configuration by selecting "Add to config: .cspell.json" from the 'Quick Fix' menu.

-The following dictionaries have been enabled: bash, companies, cpp, csharp, css, filetypes, fonts, go, html, latex, misc, node,npm, php, powershell, python,softwareTerms, and typescript.
+The following dictionaries have been enabled: bash, companies, cpp, csharp, css, filetypes, fonts, go, html, latex, misc, node, npm, php, powershell, python, softwareTerms, and typescript.

 To find misspelled words in all files within the project: